 [1.
 God worked during the day] And [2. then] there was evening and [3. then] there was morning, [marking] the [end of the] first day.

-8. A calendar year was not 370 days long as the Masoretic texts (most modern translations such as AMP, ESV, KJV, NASB, NIV, NLT, ...) suggest through the Flood, but exactly 360 days divided into 12 months of 30 days each, as the Septuagint (LXX) proves through the correct Flood dates (beginning with Gen 7:10-12 and ending with Gen 8:14-16).
+2.11 A calendar year was not 370 days long as the Masoretic texts (most modern translations such as AMP, ESV, KJV, NASB, NIV, NLT, ...) suggest through the Flood, but exactly 360 days divided into 12 months of 30 days each, as the Septuagint (LXX) proves through the correct Flood dates (the Flood began with Gen 7:10-12 and ended with Gen 8:14-16, both the 27th day of the 2nd month).

 360 days are also clearly proven through the specification in the Book of Revelation (1260 days / 42 months = 30 days).